That dollar amount reflects a 93.8% boost from $4.15 billion five years earlier in 2020.

 - Uganda Virus Research Institute (pharmaceuticals, biotechnology)

 Another key indicator of a country’s economic performance is its unemployment rate.
-Uganda’s unemployment rate averaged 4.28% for 2022, down modestly from an average 4.3% one year earlier according to research from Statista.
+Uganda’s unemployment rate averaged 2.9% for 2024, up from average 2.8% one year earlier according to Trading Economics metrics.

 Uganda’s capital city is Kampala, a historical name that refers to “where the king goes hunting”.